 CARE Zambia [2015–2017]

 In early 2015, CARE Zambia partnered with Living Goods to design a system to increase access to affordable health care products and services, including family planning products, for millions of low-income clients through a cadre of CHWs, trained using the Living Goods community health approach.
-This partnership resulted in the launch of Live Well Zambia, modeled after Living Goods.
+This partnership resulted in the launch of Live Well Zambia, an impact-driven, social business that promotes health, provides access to health products and supports livelihoods in under-served communities, through a network of trained community health entrepreneurs.

 Partner With Us